Hume Lake Christian Camps: History

 Hume Lake Christian Camps began as Fellowship Conferences, and was founded by Walter Warkentin and partners in 1945 in Dinuba, California.
 Walt Warkentin, Dave Hofer, Hermon Pettit and John Strain formed a number of Christian organizations, including Fellowship Conferences, after meeting to pray about their relationship with God.
 Walter Warkentin was named director of Fellowship Conferences when the group drew assignments written on slips of paper that had been placed in a bible.

 On January 9, 1946, 320 acres of land was purchased for the camp adjacent to Hume Lake at a cost of $140,000 and included the Hume Lake Hotel, store, service station, post office, 22 cottages and 22 boats.
 After the purchase, land was cleared for buildings and roads.
 Trees were selectively cut that posed safety risks yielding 2 million board feet of lumber.
 Don French managed a small sawmill that was built to handle the lumber.
 Many of the facilities were re-purposed from the mill town built by the property's original owners the Hume-Bennett Lumber Company.

 In 1946, during the inaugural summer, 15 volunteer staff hosted 670 campers.

 In 1963, Hume was expected to host 9,000 and by the end of 1966, 10,511 people would visit Hume.

 In 1966, from December 2 to the 6th, a severe storm caused an estimated $19,000 in damages, destroying buildings, bridges and the waterfront.

 In 1991, a dispute with the US Forest Service over the border of Hume was resolved.
 In 1978, it was discovered that part of the camp including the main office was built on Forest Service Land.
 After 13 years a land trade and boundary agreement was arranged that allowed the continued use of the land.

 In 2011, Hume bought Hume New England in Monterey, Massachusetts.

 In 2015, the Rough Fire threatened the camp, and on September 2, 2015, over 2,500 people were safely evacuated from the camp and surrounding area.
 All camp events were cancelled and only security personnel remained.

 In 2020, in response to the global COVID-19 pandemic, all Hume locations closed.
 This marked the first time in 74 years that summer camp was cancelled.

+In 2022-2023, Hume partnered with the U.S. Forest Service providing some of the funding for the Ten Mile Road reconstruction and Hume Lake Bridge replacement.